Xilinx/Vitis_Libraries/docs/models/HT.rst

 =========
 Heston model is a mathematical model that describing dynamics of underlying asset price.
 It is a stochastic volatility model which assumes the volatility of the asset price is not constant but follows a random process.
-In this case, volatility flows square root process which means volatility is always non-negative.
+In this case, volatility follows square root process which means volatility is always non-negative.

 Stochastic Process Equations of the Heston Model